 Click here to read about Sheriff Witt’s Record of Outstanding Service.

 Sheriff Kathy Witt has worked diligently to bring a 24 hour Domestic Violence Intake Center to our community.
-This Intake Center will open in the Spring of 2010 and will be the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
+This Intake Center opened in the Spring of 2010 and is the first 24/7 center in Central Kentucky to provide victims cohesive service from the coalition of agencies and service providers in Lexington.
 This Center will ensure that victims will be able to receive all services in one safe location.

 Sheriff Witt supports Amanda’s Bill and has readied the Office of the Fayette County Sheriff to play a critical role in the GPS monitoring of domestic violence perpetrators.

-I am appreciative of the 16 years that you have placed your trust in me and the thirty year journey that you have allowed me to have to serve a community that I am passionate about and one that I call home.
-I am asking for your vote on TUESDAY, MAY 20, 2014.
+I am appreciative of the 16 years that you have placed your trust in me and the thirty-one year journey that you have allowed me to have to serve a community that I am passionate about and one that I call home.
+I am asking for your vote on TUESDAY, NOVEMBER 4, 2014.

 Join the vision of Sheriff Witt where integrity and meeting the needs of the community count.
 Call 859-559-9898 to volunteer.